twardoch/feaLab/README.md

 # feaLab
-Tools for dealing with OpenType Layout features and the AFDKO FEA language
+Tools for dealing with OpenType Layout features and the AFDKO FEA language.
+See [pydocs](./pydocs/feaLab/).